Matches (Britney Spears and Backstreet Boys song): Commercial performance

-"Matches" charted on the US and Canada Digital Song Sales charts, placing at numbers 11 and 7, respectively.
-In Europe, the song peaked at number 22 on Germany Digital Song Sales chart and Hungary Singles chart and 48 on UK Download Chart.
+"Matches" are charted on the US and Canada Digital Song Sales charts, placing numbers 11 and 7, respectively.
+In Europe, the song peaked at number 22 on the Germany Digital Song Sales chart and Hungary Singles chart and 48 on UK Download Chart.
 The song also reached number 40 on New Zealand Hot Single Sales chart and managed to peak at number five on Malaysia's RIM chart in its eleventh week of charting.